vnguyen-ledger/check_block_fail/README.md

 ## Pre-requisites

-+ ssh to a cosmos validator
++ fullnode who can expose his API
++ the port used is 33000
-+ download gaia
++ download go and gaia
++ check if gaia is on user/go/bin
++ if no, change the path on ligne 45
++ create a ssh tunnel to ur fullnode

 ## Run